Sections of This Topic Include

 In addition to the articles on this current page, also see the following blogs that have posts related to Public Relations.
 Scan down the blog’s page to see various posts.
 Also, see the section “Recent Blog Posts” in the sidebar of the blog or click on “Next” near the bottom of a post in the blog.
 The blog also links to numerous free related resources.

 Public relations activities aim to cultivate a strong, positive image of the organization among its stakeholders.
 Similar to effective advertising and promotions, effective public relations often depends on designing and implementing a well-designed public relations plan.
-The plan often includes a description of what you want to convey to whom, how you plan to convey it, who is responsible to convey it and by when, and how much money is budgeted to fund these activities.
+The plan often includes a description of what you want to convey to whom, how you plan to convey it, who is responsible for conveying it and by when, and how much money is budgeted to fund these activities.

 - What’s “Advertising, Marketing, Promotion, Public Relations and Publicity, and Sales?”